Polyomino

-A polyomino is a plane geometric figure, connected, formed by joining a finite number of unit squares edge-to-edge.
+A polyomino is a connected plane geometric figure formed by joining a finite number of unit squares edge-to-edge.
 It is a polyform whose cells are squares.
 It may be regarded as a finite and connected subset of the regular square tiling.

 Polyominoes have been used in popular puzzles since at least 1907, and the enumeration of pentominoes is dated to antiquity.
 Many results with the pieces made of 1 to 6 squares were first published in Fairy Chess Review between the years 1937 and 1957, under the name of "dissection problems."
 The name polyomino was invented by Solomon W. Golomb in 1953, and it was popularized by Martin Gardner in a November 1960 "Mathematical Games" column in Scientific American.

 Related to polyominoes are polyiamonds, formed from equilateral triangles; polyhexes, formed from regular hexagons; and other plane polyforms.
 Polyominoes have been generalized to higher dimensions by joining cubes to form polycubes, or hypercubes to form polyhypercubes.

 In statistical physics, the study of polyominoes and their higher-dimensional analogs (which are often referred to as lattice animals in this literature) is applied to problems in physics and chemistry.
 Polyominoes have been used as models of branched polymers and of percolation clusters.

+Polyominoes also appear in commutative algebra.
+In this context, a polyomino can be used to define a binomial ideal generated by inner 2-minors in a polynomial ring whose variables correspond to the vertices of the polyomino, generalizing classical determinantal ideals of matrices.

 Like many puzzles in recreational mathematics, polyominoes raise many combinatorial problems.
 The most basic one is enumerating polyominoes of a given size.
 No formula has been found except for special classes of polyominoes.
 A number of estimates are known, and there are algorithms for calculating them.

 Polyominoes with holes are inconvenient for some purposes, such as tiling problems.
 In some contexts polyominoes with holes are excluded, allowing only simply connected polyominoes.